-The Olive Stack Gallery Artist’s Residency is a cooperative programme.
-Visual Artists from around the world may apply for one or two-month residencies that allow both time and creative space for making art in exchange for minding the gallery four days each week.
+The Olive Stack Gallery Artist’s Residency is a cooperative programme introduced in 2015.
+Since then Olive has received applications from professional visual artists far and wide including Australia, Belgium, Brazil, Canada, Germany, Serbia, South Africa, Sweden, Turkey and the USA all eager to share the experience that others have had in Listowel.
+Visual Artists from around the world may apply for one or two-month residencies that allow both time and creative space for making art in exchange for minding the gallery.
 The residency is mutually beneficial allowing artist Olive Stack the freedom to work in her home studio to create new bodies of work, while the studio and residence above the gallery provide a similarly exceptional experience for visiting artists.
 The residency ideally accommodates two artists each month.
 The 2018 residency will include artists from Belgium, Canada, Germany, and the US forging connections across continents and creative genres, building new bodies of work illuminating the beauty of Listowel and its people.
 The ensuing results of the residency have been expansive and surprising.
 Artists have made fast friends in Lovely Listowel.
 The residency continues to enrich both locals and visitors, Listowel is fast becoming a favourite destination for international artists.
-The Olive Stack Gallery Artist’s Residency is fully booked until 2019
+The Olive Stack Gallery Artist’s Residency is fully booked until 2020

 For further insight and to read about the experience of the current artist in residence follow the Olive Stack Gallery residency blog ‘Excira and Delira’

 In the words of artists in residence…